terra-campaigns/terraSystem/srd.md

 After a well fed and rested night, you roll and reset your *Grit* ($1d$).
 If you did not rest well you have $-1d$ to roll for *Grit*.
-Each *Wound* track recovers through appropriate care and a week of rest.
+Each *Wound* track recovers through appropriate care and a week's rest.
 A *Malaise* never recovers.

 #### Pushing yourself {-}